BROWSE BY CATEGORY :

 Caitlin Alifirenka is co-author of the YA dual memoir, I Will Always Write Back: How One Letter Changed Two Lives.
 Along with her pen pal, Martin Ganda, and Journalist, Liz Welch.
-I Will Always Write Back is a New York Times and Indie bestseller, it has won Junior Library Guild Awards, was part of Amazon’s Big Spring Book Selection, and received starred reviews from Kirkus and Publishers Weekly.
+I Will Always Write Back is a New York Times and Indie bestseller, it has won Junior Library Guild Awards, was part of Amazon’s Big Spring Book Selection, and received a starred review from Publishers Weekly.

 Caitlin grew up in Hatfield, Pennsylvania, where her parents still reside.
 She currently resides outside of Philadelphia, PA with her husband, Dzmitry, and their children and works as a Registered Nurse in the Emergency Department.